The best leaders help people feel seen, supported, challenged, and capable of becoming more than they imagined.

 I lead by listening first, asking thoughtful questions, and seeking to understand the system around a problem before moving toward a solution.
 In data and technology work, challenges are rarely only technical.
 They are often connected to communication, trust, process design, culture, and decision-making.

-- I try to create clarity where there is confusion.
+- I create clarity where there is confusion.

-- I try to build systems that reduce unnecessary burden.
+- I build systems that reduce unnecessary burden.

-- I try to invite voices that may otherwise be left out.
+- I invite voices that may otherwise be left out.

-- I try to make data and technology more accessible.
+- I make data and technology more accessible.

 Leadership in Data Work

-My work in data management and institutional research has shaped the way I think about leadership.
-Data work is often described as technical, but I see it as deeply relational.
+Data work is often described as technical.
+I see it as deeply relational.
 Good data systems require trust.
 Good reporting requires shared definitions.
 Good analytics require people to feel confident asking questions, challenging assumptions, and learning together.

-As a data leader, I believe my role is to help organizations move from scattered information to shared understanding.
-That means building reliable systems, but it also means helping people feel empowered to use data responsibly and thoughtfully.
+As a data leader, my role is to help organizations move from scattered information to shared understanding.
+That means building reliable systems — and helping people feel empowered to use data responsibly and thoughtfully.

-I believe leadership should be attentive to power, access, and voice.
-Decisions about systems, data, technology, and policy can either include people or leave people behind.
+Decisions about systems, data, technology, and policy can either include people or leave them behind.
 I try to approach leadership with awareness of who is affected, who is represented, and who has the opportunity to participate.

-For me, inclusive leadership means creating spaces where people can contribute honestly, learn from difference, and challenge assumptions with respect.
+Inclusive leadership means creating spaces where people can contribute honestly, learn from difference, and challenge assumptions with respect.
 It also means recognizing that leadership is not neutral.
-The way we design processes, share information, and make decisions shapes people's experiences.

 I see leadership as an ongoing practice rather than a fixed identity.
 I am still learning how to better navigate change, communicate across difference, support teams through uncertainty, and lead with courage when systems need to improve.